mever-team/FairBench/docs/bench.md

 ## 3. Side-by-side comparison

-You can alter how reports (including complicated ones like the above) are organized at the top level using `.explain`.
+Alter how reports are organized at the top level using `.explain`.
 This is helpful for side-by-side comparison, for example with the following recipe.
-The normal `ConsoleTable` visualization environment explicitly instructs to use `sideways=False` instead once it realizes there are conflicting row names (e.g., `min acc`  vs `maxerror acc`).
-Notice that all visualizations naturally generalize to any number of comparisons.
+The console table visualization environment below requests usage `sideways=False` instead its default value once it realizes there are conflicting row names, like *min acc*  vs *maxerror acc*.
+All visualizations generalize to any number of comparisons.

 ```python
 comparison.explain.show(env=fb.export.ConsoleTable(sideways=False))